 The risk capital for DKV Belgium is calculated by the Solvency II Standard Formula approach, which is assessed as being adequate for the risk profile of DKV Belgium.
-Within the ORSA exercise, an additional capital requirement is added for the spread risk on government bonds

-Under the current model assumptions and methodology, DKV Belgium shows a sufficient capitalisation with a solvency ratio of 296% (290% without volatility adjustment) and a Minimum Capital Ratio of 1182%.
+Within the ORSA exercise, an additional capital requirement is added for the spread risk on government bonds.
+Under the current model assumptions and methodology, DKV Belgium shows a sufficient capitalisation with a solvency ratio of 370% (less than 0,2% lower without volatility adjustment) and a Minimum Capital Ratio of 1480%.
 The ORSA process confirms this conclusion as an adequate capitalisation to cover the risks arising from current and expected business activities is seen.
+Further analysis on risk mitigating measures is ongoing to reduce the inflation volatility in the current modelling approach.
+With respect to the risk capital calculation, some points of attention are raised in the calibration of the management actions and the calculation of the risk margin.
+These will be further investigated in the next year.

-Major event
+Major event: Covid-19